 We are a dedicated contract development and manufacturing organization ("CDMO") that provides a comprehensive range of services from process development to Current Good Manufacturing Practices ("CGMP") clinical and commercial manufacturing of biologics for the biotechnology and biopharmaceutical industries.
-With 29 years of experience producing monoclonal antibodies and recombinant proteins, our services include clinical and commercial product manufacturing, bulk packaging, release and stability testing and regulatory submissions support.
-We also provide a variety of process development services, including upstream and downstream development and optimization, analytical methods development, testing and characterization.
+With 30 years of experience producing biologics, our services include clinical and commercial product manufacturing, bulk packaging, release and stability testing and regulatory submissions support.
+We also provide a variety of process development services, including upstream and downstream development and optimization, analytical methods development, cell line development, testing and characterization.